Cather-Zhang/OS3013/5/readme.txt

     Barrier1 is initialized to 0 and barrier2 is initialized to 1.
 Mutex is initialized to 1.

     In the first phase of our barrier:
-    First, we need to decrement the mutex semaphore to "sleep" the other threads, preventing them entering the critical section.
+    First, we need to decrement the mutex semaphore to "sleep" the other threads, preventing them entering the critical section, which is to increment the global counter (this prevents race condition and deadlocks).
     In the critical section,  we increment the global counter, which means that "this" thread already finished the current cross addition.

     Then we need to check if the global counter equals to the total number of threads.
     If it does, that means all threads have already completed current cross addition and we can then move on to the next level of cross addition.
         To get ready for the next level cross addition, first, we need to copy the elements from "out" to "in", because the write results of this level's cross addition will be the array we need to read from.
-        Then we decrement barrier2 for phase 2 and increment barrier1 so we can exit phase 1 barrier.
+        Then we decrement barrier2 for phase 2 and increment barrier1 so we can exit phase 1 barrier and allow the thread to access phase 2 barrier.
 Then we unlock the section.
     If the global counter does not equal to the total number of threads, that means there are still threads have not completed the current cross addition yet.
         So we need to keep waiting by drecrementing barrier1, allowing other threads to finish execution.